 After a year playing in the VFL with Sandringham, Brown caught Essendon’s attention and he was re-drafted with pick 54 in the 2015 National Draft.
 In his first year, Brown played 21 games in the Bombers defence, proving to be a key link up player out of the back line, and in 2018 reached his 50th game milestone.

-The defender turned forward over the back end of the 2018 season, and has only increased his value now he is a utility across the ground.
+The defender turned forward over recent years, and has only increased his value playing as a utility across the ground.